 4. Encourage Your Teen to Take Some Time to Organize

-Students should take some time to organize their notes and study materials in a binder or folder, quickly going through the materials and sorting them.
+Students should take some time to organize their notes and study materials in a binder or folder, quickly going through the materials and sorting them netflix only to a limited extent.
 It will remind them of what they have learned throughout the semester (and what they’ve had trouble with).
 As a result, they can better identify where to focus their studies.
 They will also save time later, not having to search for essential information.

 During their studies, they should create a “Cheat Sheet” that has key concepts, definitions, and, if applicable, formulas that can serve as readily available reference material.
 Distilling what they are learning into its essentials will help them digest the materials and serve as a good, last-minute review before a test.